zephyrus11221/bashingShells/README.md

 **Headers**

 ~~~
+void sigHandle(int sigNum);//creates handle for user signal inputs
 void commCentral(char *comm);//checks for shell programs, and prepares the child to run them.
-Includes pipe, cd, and redirections
+Includes pipe, cd, and redirections.
+basically the bread and butter of the file.
+This is where the magic happens.
 void rmChar (char arr[], int start);//removes the char at the index equal to start of the array myarray[]
 ~~~